walshyc/milestone-project-2/README.md

 ## Deployment

 I created the Github repository called milestone-project-2 in my [GitHub Page](https://github.com/walshyc).
 After I had completed each minor step on the website such as getting the Google Map to appear, getting the country buttons aligned correctly I committed the changes to the Github repository along with a short message.
 This made it easy to fall back on old commits when needed.

+After I deployed the site to Github pages, I had to make sure any file paths contained in the were absolute so that the correct image/file was loaded.

 I have hosted the website using Github pages.
 This was done under the settings of my repository under the GitHub Pages section.
 I selected the master branch as the source.
 The site is then hosted [here](https://walshyc.github.io/milestone-project-2/).